jupyterlab/extension-examples/basics/hello-world/README.md

 The first command installs the dependencies that are specified in `package.json`.
-Among the dependencies are also all of the `JupyterLab` components that we want to use in our project.
+Among the dependencies are also all of the `JupyterLab` components that you want to use in your project.
 The second step runs the build script.
 In this step, the typescript code gets converted to javascript using the compiler `tsc` and stored in a `lib` directory.
 Finally, the module is linked to JupyterLab.